ramakay/inapptest/README.md

 ## In-App Browser tests

-This is a initial commit of the
+This is a initial commit testing In-app browser capabilities.
+In-app browsers open browser windows within an external app - e.g: Facebook or Google app.
+They disable certain functionalities but till date there isn't a resource to tell you what is exactly disabled or does work properly.

+This project aspires to be the `caniuse` of in-app browsers

 ## Getting Started